economikit-alliance/website/content/book/governance-handbook/engagement-criteria.md

 We stand with Indigenous peoples in their fight for independence and acknowledge the centuries-old struggles for sovereignty and self-determination that are still ongoing.
 We acknowledge that their struggles are not our own, but are interrelated; and see that in a post-911, post-COVID world the harms of colonisation are becoming increasingly universal.

-**We like:**
+**We endeavour to:**

-- Architecting for personal data ownership and direct control over exposure and sharing.
+- Design for personal data ownership and direct control over exposure and sharing.
-- Holding information collectively among groups of peers, rather than in trusted nodes with shared access.
+- Hold information collectively among groups of peers, rather than in trusted nodes with shared access.
-- Providing for individual control over the installation of software updates and changes.
+- Provide for individual control over the installation of software updates and changes.
-- Improving resilience in and agency over physical and digital infrastructure, and reducing dependency on external providers.
+- Improve resilience in and agency over physical and digital infrastructure.
+Reduce dependency on external providers.
-- Using self-managed encryption keys, end-to-end encryption and access recovery without the involvement of custodial or central authorities.
+- Facilitate the adoption of self-managed encryption keys, end-to-end encryption and access recovery without the involvement of custodial or central authorities.

-**We try to avoid:**
+**We try not to:**

-- Eavesdropping and monitoring of communications and data by external parties.
+- Enable eavesdropping or monitoring of communications and data by external parties.